Toward Inherently Robust VLMs Against Visual Perception Attacks: Introduction

 \section{Introduction}

-Autonomous vehicles (AVs) are built on automated driving systems (ADS), consisting of modular subsystems including perception, planning, and control.
-The perception module—significantly enhanced by advancements in deep neural network (DNN) models for tasks such as image classification and object detection~\cite{wen2022deep}—reads and processes data from sensors such as cameras and LiDAR; this information is then sent to the planning module, which makes decisions on navigation and maneuvers, and subsequently to the control module, executing these decisions to control the vehicle's movement~\cite{schwarting2018planning}.

-While these DNN models effectively recognize, monitor, and predict the movements of nearby objects~\cite{song2023discovering, zhang2022adversarial}, they are also vulnerable to physical attacks that manipulate real-world environments to deceive perception systems~\cite{zhong2022shadows, jia2022fooling, mohajeransari2024discovering, mohajeransari2025attention}.
-Such physical attacks pose a significant threat to AV perception by causing misclassification and unsafe driving behaviors, as demonstrated by methods such as Drp-Attack~\cite{sato2021dirty}, ControlLoc~\cite{ma2024controlloc}, and SlowTrack~\cite{ma2024slowtrack}.
+Autonomous vehicles (AVs) rely on automated driving systems (ADS) consisting of perception, planning, and control.
+The perception module uses deep neural network (DNN) models for image classification and object detection, processes camera and LiDAR data~\cite{wen2022deep}, and passes the resulting scene understanding to the planning module for navigation decisions, which are then executed by the control module~\cite{schwarting2018planning}.
+Prior point-cloud analysis methods include plane-kernel convolutions~\cite{peyghambarzadeh2020point} and non-parametric designs using Gaussian positional encoding~\cite{salarpour2024pointgn}.
+Although these DNN-based perception models recognize, monitor, and predict nearby objects~\cite{zhang2022adversarial}, they are vulnerable to physical attacks that manipulate real-world environments to deceive perception~\cite{jia2022fooling}, causing misclassification and unsafe driving behaviors, as shown by the DRP-Attack~\cite{sato2021dirty} on lane detection.
+Similar reliability concerns also arise across other applied ML pipelines beyond autonomous driving, including medical imaging and analytics and scientific simulation workflows~\cite{soltani2025explainable,saberian2025hydroquantum,afshin2025breast}.

 Various defense methods have been proposed to mitigate such attacks: defensive distillation reduces model sensitivity but struggles to generalize across diverse perturbations~\cite{papernot2016distillation}; input transformations can suppress adversarial noise but often degrade clean data quality, lowering accuracy~\cite{guo2017countering}; and provable defenses, though theoretically robust, are computationally expensive and difficult to scale~\cite{wong2018provable}.
-Among these, adversarial training is the most widely adopted defense.
-Although it improves robustness against specific attacks, it often reduces generalization and standard accuracy on clean data~\cite{raghunathan2019adversarial}, as shown in~\autoref{fig:adv_vs_benign_after_AT}, which is especially problematic in AV contexts where high performance under normal conditions is essential for safe and reliable operation~\cite{tsipras2018robustness}.
+Among these, adversarial training is the most widely adopted defense~\cite{madry2017towards}.